 Our net Agency premium as a percentage of the fair value of our specified pool holdings is one metric that we use to measure the overall prepayment risk of our specified pool portfolio.
 Net Agency premium represents the total premium (excess of market value over outstanding principal balance) on our specified pool holdings less the total premium on related net short TBA positions.
 The lower our net Agency premium, the less we believe that our specified pool portfolio is exposed to market-wide increases in Agency RMBS prepayments.
-As of March 31, 2017, our net Agency premium as a percentage of fair value of our specified pool holdings was approximately 3.4%, as compared to 3.6%, as of December 31, 2016.
-Excluding TBA positions used to hedge our specified pool holdings, our Agency premium as a percentage of fair value was approximately 5.1% and 5.4% as of March 31, 2017 and December 31, 2016, respectively.
+As of March 31, 2017, our net Agency premium as a percentage of fair value of our specified pool holdings, our Agency premium as a percentage of fair value was approximately 5.1% and 5.4% as of March 31, 2017 and December 31, 2016, respectively.
 Our Agency premium percentage and net Agency premium percentage may fluctuate from period to period based on a variety of factors, including market factors such as interest rates and mortgage rates, and, in the case of our net Agency premium percentage, based on the degree to which we hedge prepayment risk with short TBAs.
 We believe that our focus on purchasing pools with specific prepayment characteristics provides a measure of protection against prepayments.